nathanolszowski/Squirrel-v2/README.md

 - CSS selectors are centralised in `config/scrapers_selectors.py`
 - Global configuration in `config/squirrel_settings.py`
+- Scraper configuration in `config/scrapers_config.py`
-- Tests are centralised in `tests/`
+- Tests are centralised and classified in `tests/`
 - Logs allow you to monitor execution and diagnose errors

 ## Error handling